Availability of e-Builder Enterprise services

 SOC 1 Type II

-e-Builder SOC 1 type 2 has been certified in accordance with the AICPA SSAE NO.18 and IAASB ISAE 3402 Standards for the period October 1, 2019, to November 30, 2020
+e-Builder SOC 1 type 2 has been certified in accordance with the AICPA SSAE NO.18 and IAASB ISAE 3402 Standards.

-e-Builder SOC 2 type 1 was certified in accordance with the AICPA SSAE NO. 18 and IAASB ISAE 3000 Standards on date 18th September 2020
+e-Builder SOC 2 type 2 was certified in accordance with the AICPA SSAE NO. 18 and IAASB ISAE 3000 Standards.

 e-Builder relies on specific services on Trimble Cloud xOps for Operational Support, Security Operations, and Developer Virtual Private Network (VPN) Service.
-Trimble Cloud xOps is certified by ISO/IEC 27001:2013.
+Trimble Cloud xOps is certified by ISO/IEC 27001:2013 and has an independent 3rd party conduct yearly surveillance audits with every 3rd year being a full audit of our Information Security Management System (ISMS).

 e-Builder offers clients a more secure production environment option for e-Builder Enterprise, e-Builder Enterprise Government Edition.
 The e-Builder Enterprise Government Edition production environment provides the following: